revelrylabs/sassy-npm-importer/README.md

 ### options.prefix

-Attaches a prefix that rewrites to `npm://` to node modules.
+Use a custom prefix instead of `npm://`.

 * Since: 1.0.0
-* Deprecated: 2.1.0

 ```
 importer({prefix: '~/'})